miyamok/epsilonproofchecker/README.md

 ## To do list
 - Proof automation through the external prover Z3
 - Epsilon equality axiom to implement
+- Feature to do custom declaration for variable names, constant names, and predicate names
 - Further examples
 - Writing a brief history of Hilbert's logic